Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 A video on how to park 90 degrees backing up easily (bay parking).

+#### Parallel Parking

 [Parallel Parking and 90-Degree Backing Skill](https://www.youtube.com/watch?v=aSbVbTvTSFo)

 This is a fantastic video on Parallel Parking and 90-degree back in.

+#### Hill Parking

+o park on a hill in Minnesota, you should turn your wheels away from the curb when parking uphill, and toward the curb when parking downhill.
+You should also use your emergency brake and avoid parking too close to other cars.

+- Uphill parking
+Park your vehicle
+Turn your front wheels away from the curb to the left Engage your emergency brake

+- Downhill parking
+Parallel park your vehicle
+Turn your front wheels toward the curb to the right Engage your emergency brake

+- If there's no curb
+Turn your wheel toward the edge of the road before parking Set the parking brake

+Tips:
+- Always double-check your wheel position before exiting the vehicle
+- Make it a habit to apply the parking brake every time you park
+- Don't rely solely on the E-brake to hold the car in place